wp-plugins/wp-gpx-maps/readme.txt

 - Norwegian nb_NO
 - Japanese ja_JP

-(many thanks to all guys who helped me with the translations)
+(Many thanks to all guys who helped me with the translations)

 At the moment 225 texts are translatable in the plugin.